Aligned with ISO 31000

 “A target number alone tells you nothing about risk.
 The threshold — the minimum acceptable level — is what defines exposure.
 The span between them is your risk appetite, made explicit.”

-Five principles most risk frameworks ignore
+Six principles most risk frameworks ignore

 These are not optional enhancements.
 Each one is a prerequisite for the system to work.